raspberrypilearning/c3-wolfram-rock-paper-scissors/en/step_2.md

-## Building Blocks of the Game
+## Make the building blocks of the game

 --- task ---
-If you have never used the Wolfram Language before, follow this guide to get started and learn to use the tool.
+If you have never used the Wolfram Language before, follow [this guide to get started](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica) and learn to use the tool.
 Look at the sections **Starting Mathematica** and **Programming in Mathematica**.
 --- /task ---

 In Rock-Paper-Scissors, two players (in this case, the user and the computer) each select one of the three play options: "Rock", "Paper", or "Scissors".